 Tell us a little bit about who you are and what you do.

 Hi, I’m Amy.
 I’m a nontoxic beauty blogger and new mom.
-I write about healthy & wellness, nontoxic skincare and makeup and motherhood on my blog BOND EN AVANT, which means “leap forward” in French.
+I write about health & wellness, non toxic skincare and makeup and motherhood on my blog BOND EN AVANT, which means “leap forward” in French.

 I worked in PR after college in New York City, but when we moved to Los Angeles, I decided to be on the content creation side of things.
 Starting my own blog has been such a fun passion project.
 I’ve met so many interesting women entrepreneurs, learned a tone about skincare and the aesthetics industry, and had so much fun growing my blog.